hussein-esmail7/sh/README.md

 > Configure Okular > Program (list of checkboxes) > Open new files in tabs
 > (make sure it is checked)`

+`-q` option: This option sets the program to quiet mode (as much as it can).

+`-k` option: When this option is given, the program does not delete any temporary files that may have been created.

 ### determine_browser.sh
 This program looks at what the given URL is, and determine what to open it in.
 I mainly use this to open image and audio links in `feh`, videos in `mpv`, and